cpsievert/shinySbm/README.md

 regroups into a unique framework tools for estimating and manipulating variants of the stochastic block model. `shinySbm` allows you to easily apply and explore the outputs of a Stochastic Block Model without programming.
-It is useful if you want to analyse your network data (adjacency matrix or list of edges) without knowing the `R` language or to learn the basics of the `sbm` package.
+It is useful if you want to analyze your network data (adjacency matrix or list of edges) without knowing the `R` language or to learn the basics of the `sbm` package.